-- Protect existing mature trees and incorporate them as a design feature. - Plant trees and/or install shade structures to increase comfort and provide passive cooling opportunities. - Provide canopy trees in planting areas for shade and energy efficiency, especially on south and southwest facing façades. - Plant shade-producing street trees at the minimum spacing permitted by the Division of Urban Forestry to create a consistent rhythm. - Retain existing healthy, mature street trees to the extent possible. - Select trees that are suitable for the climate and capable of attaining the largest canopy size possible given spatial constraints, in consultation with Urban Forestry Division. - Submit tree planting design, exclusive of landscaping design, during review process. - Priority given to native tree species with special consideration to species that provide large leafy canopies, including Coast Live Oak and Western Sycamores, both of which support wildlife and encourage biodiversity. - Design efforts be made for inground planting, including subterranean considerations; including simple accommodations at the sublevel to accommodate inground trees. - Efforts be made to preserve existing trees at the perimeter of property.
+- Protect existing mature trees and incorporate them as a design feature.
+Show all existing trees on site surveys and plans at the beginning of the design process.
+If possible identify the species and size and design new construction around them.
+Plan for and locate utilities away from existing trees. - For passive solar considerations plant deciduous trees on the south side of property (to protect from hot summer sun and allow the winter sun) and evergreen on the north side of the property to protect from colder winter winds. - Plant trees and/or install shade structures to increase comfort and provide passive cooling opportunities. - Provide canopy trees in planting areas for shade and energy efficiency, especially on south and southwest facing façades.
+For passive solar considerations plant deciduous trees on the south side of property (to protect from hot summer sun and allow the winter sun) and evergreen on the north side of the property to protect from colder winter winds. - Plant shade-producing street trees at the minimum spacing permitted by the Division of Urban Forestry to create a consistent rhythm. - Retain existing healthy, mature street trees to the extent possible. - Select trees that are suitable for the climate and capable of attaining the largest canopy size possible given spatial constraints, in consultation with Urban Forestry Division. - Submit tree planting design, exclusive of landscaping design, during review process. - Priority given to native tree species with special consideration to species that provide large leafy canopies, including Coast Live Oak and Western Sycamores, both of which support wildlife and encourage biodiversity. - Design efforts be made for inground planting, including subterranean considerations; including simple accommodations at the sublevel to accommodate inground trees. - Efforts be made to preserve existing trees at the perimeter of property. - When necessary to trench near or adjacent to a tree, use hand tools for digging to avoid cutting large roots.